What is Bert in Pickleball

 According to the rules of pickleball, volleys have to be executed from outside the kitchen zone.
 This means that while hitting a Bert or Erne you must take care not to be in contact with the non-volley zone line.
 In case you touch the non-volley zone, quickly jump out to the sideline before hitting the shot.

-Also, it is a good idea to first master Erne before moving towards the advanced techniques of Bert.
+Also, it is a good idea to first master Erne before moving toward Bert.

 Conclusion

-Bert is an advanced-level pickleball technique used by pro players.
+Bert is a shot usually used by pro players.
 It is similar to Erne in performance, except that it involves the player crossing over to the partner’s side of the court.
 It is hit from the area next to the kitchen.
 When executed the right way, it can prove a game-winning strategy.

-Since it is commonly employed in the doubles games, you must ensure proper coordination with your partner!
+Since it is commonly employed in doubles games, you must ensure proper coordination with your partner!
+You can use hand signals to tell your opponent about your intention to hit a bert.

 Similar Posts